huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 So... with the rise of SPA, we uncoupled comletly the frontend and backend, it made frontend much more flexible, brought a great level of interactivity for users and also a better user experience.

-Thing is that many began to push everything server side, including data-fetching -->
+Even things that is supposed to be served by the server directly to the app such data from a databse -->

 ---